Plene scriptum: Variant readings

-Other usage
+Other uses

+The ancient Roman meaning of the phrase plene scriptum may have simply meant Latin characters written without using abbreviations.

 The word plene has also come to denote the horizontal bar or line written above the six double-sounding consonants in ancient Hebrew codices, whenever their assigned reading is to be read without a dagesh, or as a non-accentuated Hebrew character.
 These letters are the bet (ב), gimel (ג), dalet (ד), kaph (כ), pe (פ), and tau (ת).
 When the accentuation dot appears in the middle of these Hebrew characters, there is no plene bar written above them.

-In ancient Roman usage, the phrase plene scriptum may have simply referred to Latin characters written without abbreviation.